My New Word Processor

 LibreOffice Writer – LibreOffice has a lot going for it.
-It has everything I want, except a decent macro capability and one thing that drives me nuts, described below.
-It uses the old menu style, instead of a ribbon.
-I prefer a ribbon, but I can live with menus, especially since it has a customisable menu and toolbar option.
-And it's free.
+It has everything I want, except a decent macro capability and one thing that drives me nuts, described below (it might not bother you).

 Here’s the thing that bothers me when I write.
 I like my programs to capitalise the first word of every sentence, including the ones that start inside quotation marks.
 And I use curly quotes.
 LibreOffice complicates this unbelievably and makes the capitalisation option unusable.
 If you start a sentence with quotation marks, it doesn’t capitalize the first word.
 If the sentence starts with a contraction like “don’t” or “aren’t,” then that isn’t capitalized either.
 The inconsistency means you have to think “shift or no shift?” every time you start a sentence, so it’s best just to switch capitalisation off from the start and use the shift key all the time – which you might do anyway.

-The new version of LibreOffice Writer, number 5, is highly compatible with Word.
+The new version of LibreOffice Writer is highly compatible with Word.
 The developers are working hard at cleaning the code, speeding it up and improving the look.
 I do appreciate the work they do, and if you report a bug, they do their very best to put it right.

 I think the problem for me is that I come to Libre Office as a Word Power user, and things are done differently here.
 I have to unlearn all I know and start again.
-If the developers of LibreOffice provided an easy way for Word power users to move to LO seamlessly, like introducing a Ribbon option and making the macros usable or providing a converter, then they would have an outright winner on their hands.
+If the developers of LibreOffice provided an easy way for Word power users to move to LO seamlessly, like making the macros usable or providing a converter, then they would have an outright winner on their hands.
 There would be little point in going anywhere else.

 The add-ons provide useful functionality, too.
 The language and spelling add-ons are good, and it has an Alternative Find and Replace add-on that is hands down the best I have ever come across anywhere.